In the spring of 2014 we took a

 As it was a national holiday, the city really was quite busy, so places like this were a little overcrowded for our liking.
 Still, it's a pretty fantastic sight to behold and well worth a detour

 from the maze of side streets.

+The square isn't really visible here, but it's a lovely photo and in the right area!
 The famous St Marco's Square did flood at night, which is when we realised what all of the wooden boards had been lying around for - they were a makeshift walkway across the water.

 for 10 days, drinking margaritas and watching the waves splash into the sand.

 We chose to sit in restaurants and cafes guessing people’s ages and

 nationalities.
 I think you can learn a lot from just watching people go about